mmikowski/hi_score/README.md

     xhi>  END Stage 00 help
 ```

-This tool is used for all [NPM lifecycle scripts][_38] (such as `npm test`).
-Use `bin/xhi design` to see architecture, code style guide, and visual design guide (VDG).

-Many sections of this document have been removed because the information is
-now directly available from `bin/xhi help`.
-One can see detailed help on a
-stage or range of stages by including a `-v` flag as shown below.
+ Use `bin/xhi design` at any time to see the Architecture Guide, Style Guide, or Visual Design Guide (VDG).
+Many sections of this document have been removed because the information is now directly available from `bin/xhi help`.
+One can see detailed help on a stage or range of stages by including a `-v` flag as shown below.

 ```
   $ bin/xhi help dev_lint -v